MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup.md

 ### Create Power Automate connection

 1. On the **Data > Connections** page, select **New connection**.
-2. In the search box in the top right corner, enter **Power Automate Management**.
+2. In the search box in the top-right corner, enter **Power Automate Management**.
 3. Select **+** next to **Power Automate Management**.
 When prompted to sign in, use the same credentials you used to sign in to Intelligent Order Management.

 ### Create IOM Data Transformer connection

 1. On the **Data > Connections** page, select **New connection**.
-2. In the search box in the top right corner, enter **IOM Data Transformer**.
+2. In the search box in the top-right corner, enter **IOM Data Transformer**.
 3. Select **+** next to **IOM Data Transformer**.
 When prompted to sign in, use the same credentials you used to sign in to Intelligent Order Management.

 ## Set up platform connection references